 - a.
-Employees shall be allowed to select their vacation at any time, provided such selection does not adversely affect the department's operations as determined by management.
-Any conflicts between employees in scheduling vacations shall be decided by seniority.
+Each Dane County department head shall designate vacation periods for employees within their department according to classification or types of job of employees.
+Such vacation periods as are designated shall be sufficient to allow all employees to select their vacations.
+Employees shall be allowed to select their vacations from the designated period according to their seniority with the County. - b.
 It is the policy to encourage employees to use all vacation credits annually.
-When all vacation credits are not used during the year in which they are earned, such remaining vacation credits as employees may have, shall be carried into the following year and must be used before the last day of the payroll year or it may be transferred to the Sabbatical -Bank, if possible. - b.
-Employees shall be encouraged to use vacations in sustained periods of one or more weeks, thereby deriving what is commonly accepted as the greatest value from the vacation.
+No employee having properly selected their vacation according to their seniority shall be denied such vacation.
+If, however, because of labor shortages or work requirements, an employee shall be persuaded to delay their vacation, it shall remain to the employee's credit.
+If an employee does not select a vacation during the designated period and it appears evident that vacation credits will be carried into the following calendar year, the department head may assign the employee to a vacation period.
+When all vacation credits are not used during years in which they are earned, such remaining vacation credits as employees may have, shall be carried forward for each employee into the following year and used by the last day of the payroll year or shall be transferred to the Sabbatical Bank, if possible.
+If all or a portion of such transfer is not permitted under the terms of this Handbook that portion shall be lost.
+Employees shall be notified of approved or denied requests for vacation of forty (40) consecutive work hours or more within fifteen (15) days of the date of the request. - c.
+Employees shall be encouraged to use vacations in sustained periods of one (1) or more weeks, thereby deriving what is commonly accepted as the greatest value from the vacation.
 In the event that an employee shall wish to use vacations in small increments this provision shall not be a bar to such use.
 Such smaller increments of vacation credit use shall be allowed with department head approval where such use does not interfere with the normal use of vacation credit by other employees or adversely affect departmental operation.